d-patravali/CSE151A_Project_2024/README.md

 ### Milestone 4 Conclusion:
 Overall for this milestone, we wanted to really focus on hyperparameterization and preventing overfitting.
 We were able to parse through the best hyperparameters for each of the three models that we chose and regularize the data when necessary.
 The benefit of using Lasso and Ridge is that they have built-in regularization using the L1 and L2 regularization.
+When looking at Random Trees, using the tree structure with the separate samples and features per leaf node allows for us to reduce the change of overfitting and get a more robust model that can perform well on test sets.
 For SVR